STAR Approach MBA Essay

 Situation

 Questions are precisely put to know any challenging situation you faced at your job or personal life and how you deal with it.
 This helps the admission council to understand what comes next and set expectations.
 Always remember that the admission council reviews a vast amount of highly qualified applicants, so the context is most important or else, you’ve lost them right out of the gate.
+Utilizing the STAR approach MBA essay can ensure that you provide the necessary context and engage the admission council effectively.

 Classically, the context you are giving is one of the problems at work.
 Typically such problems include hitting sales targets, quality control issues, or just plain dysfunction among team members.
 The stage is being set for you to come in and save the day.